Study plan

 The subjects (called “modules” at the university) award different numbers of “Credit Points (CP)” depending on how much time they require in the semester.

 Mathematics I in the first semester, for example, gives 8 CP, which should roughly correspond to a workload of 8 * 30 hours.
-Only a part of this time consists of lectures, a large part comes from exercises and independent learning.

 Accordingly, the time required is only a very rough guideline, which is more or less applicable depending on the individual.